nswdpc/silverstripe-elemental-decoratedcontent/README.md

-# Decorated content element for Silverstripe
+# Decorated content block for Silverstripe

-This module extends the content element to provide some decorations for the  default `ElementContent` element.
+This module extends the content element to provide some decorations for the  default `ElementContent` content block.

 It provides:

-* an image
+* an image + alignment option
+* a video (YouTube / Vimeo) field
+* a subtitle
 * a link (via gorriecoe/linkfield)
 * a call to action text field
 * a date (different to created/last edited)